"High-end Dialogue" Du Jun: Industry Evangelist in the Wave of the Encryption Era

 ● For the past decade, I have been doing one thing: telling others what Bitcoin is and encouraging them to allocate and purchase Bitcoin.

-● The vision of New Fire is to allow every enterprise to use digital assets relatively safely without worrying about the risk of theft every day.
+● The vision of New Fire is to enable every enterprise to use digital assets relatively safely, without worrying about the risk of theft every day.

 Full Interview

-MetaEra: Looking back at your entrepreneurial journey, some articles label your story as "From Grassroots to Crypto Tycoon."
+MetaEra: Looking back at your entrepreneurial journey, some articles label it as "from grassroots to crypto tycoon."
 It shows that you have undergone multiple transformations in identity.
 How did you accurately seize opportunities suitable for you in the topic of "entrepreneurship"?

 Du Jun: There are many versions of my early experiences online, but I think the core points are doing things that align with the times and making more friends.
-Many times, I was pushed along rather than racking my brain to think of something.
-I would observe what changes were happening in the industry and what my friends were doing.
+Many times, I have been pushed along rather than racking my brain to think of something.
+I observe what changes are happening in the industry and what my friends are doing.

 My first job was at a software company called Comsenz, which was sold to Tencent in 2009, and I worked at Tencent for three years.
 Around 2010, I met Li Lin and some friends.
-Later, in 2013, we founded Huobi, which felt like a natural progression at the time.
-This also applies to founding ABCDE Capital in 2022; these felt like things I could easily do.
-So basically, it’s about aligning with the times, observing changes, and receiving help from many friends.
+Later, in 2013, we founded Huobi, which felt like a very natural thing to do at the time.
+Including the founding of ABCDE Capital in 2022, these all felt like things I could do easily.
+So basically, it’s about aligning with the times, observing changes, and getting help from many friends.

 In summary, it’s about making more friends and doing things that align with the times together.